Fooffa/alx-pre_course/0x01-git/README.md

-this file is not empty
+this is not an empty file